 Discover our advice on how to wash coloured clothes in the washing machine so you never make a washing mistake again!

-To avoid making mistakes, start by separating the coloured garments in the washing machine, starting with the whites, remembering that it is better to wash them separately or with other whites to prevent them from staining with the dyes present.
+To avoid making mistakes, start by separating the coloured garments in the washing machine, starting with the whites, remembering that it is better to wash them separately or with other whites to prevent them from getting stained by dyes on other garments.